 Device EUI.
 The

-Device ID is user specified and is unique to the device in this application.
+APP EUI is user specified and is unique to the device in this application, we can set that to all 0’s in this example.
 The

 Device EUI should be a globally unique identifier for the device.
 You can run the following on you Pycom module to retrieve its EUI.